-If you’re building a simple model railway for your children or perhaps are just starting and only want to dabble you don’t need a fixed dedicated home for your miniature trains.
+If you’re building a simple model railway for your children or perhaps are just starting out and only want to dabble you don’t need a fixed dedicated home for your miniature trains.

 For a basic railway with which to explore the hobby or entertain children you really only need some track, a few trains, the controller and maybe some scenery items for interest.
 You don’t need to ballast, ground cover and all the other components you can see in the pictures elsewhere on this model train blog.
-If you want these can come later but they aren’t needed just to start out.
+If you want, these can come later but they aren’t needed just to start out.
 As such a beginners railway can go anywhere that’s flat.

 Where you shouldn’t however keep it is on the floor.